matthew1809/Twilio-moltin/README.md

 [Get Moltin API keys](https://dashboard.moltin.com/signup)

-The purpose of this project is to:
+### Project Purpose

-1. Automatically send an sms notification to your customer when they create and successfully pay for a moltin order
+1. Automatically send an sms notification to your customer when they create and successfully pay for a moltin order.

 2. Let customers request a status update on their moltin order by texting "status", followed by a space, followed by the order ID.